When Is It Too Hot To Work?

 Make sure everyone at your company knows the signs and symptoms of heat exhaustion and heat stroke and how to keep cool.

-Even in a heatwave your body must maintain a fairly constant temperature (around 37 Celsius).
+Even in a heatwave your body must maintain a fairly constant temperature (around 37 Celsius or 98.6 Fahrenheit ).
 If your body temperature gets too high because of internally generated heat from physical activity, radiant heat from the environment (such as the sun or large ovens in a bakery) or contact with hot air or other materials, it tries to cool itself and if it cannot, heat exhaustion or heat stroke can occur.

 One of the main ways the body cools it self is through the evaporation of sweat.
 If your sweat cannot evaporate because of the large amount of moisture in the air (humidity) you can easily overheat.
 That is why the humidity of the air is so important when discussing heat stress.